PSY 110. Introduction to Psychology. 3 Credit Hours.

 The basics of descriptive and inferential statistics, but the focus will be on the latter.
 Descriptive statistics to introduce the inferential concepts of regression, t-tests ANOVA and Chi Square.
 This course is open to PSY majors and non-majors

-Prerequisite: For PSY Majors or Minors: C- or higher in PSY 110, and MTH 101 or higher; For Non-PSY majors: C- or higher in MTH 101.
+Prerequisite: For PSY Majors or Minors and NEU Majors: C- or higher in PSY 110, and MTH 101 or higher; For Non-PSY majors: C- or higher in MTH 101 or higher.

 Components: LEC.